C-broderick-225/EKSR_Instrument/emulator/README.md

 - **Size:** 16 bytes
 - **Header:** `data[0] = 0xAA`
 - **Index:** `data[1]` (0, 1, 4, 13)
-- **Data:** Remaining bytes contain simulated values (see `fill_packet` function)
+- **Data:** Remaining bytes contain dynamically calculated values

 ## Example Use Case
 1. Power up the ESP32 running this emulator
 2. Watch the LED blink while advertising
 3. Start the EKSR Instrument client (ESP32-S3-WROOM-1 with the original firmware)
-4. The client should connect and the LED will turn solid ON <----this is not working for some reason
+4. The client should connect and the LED will turn solid ON
-5. Monitor Serial output to see packet transmission and connection status
+5. Monitor Serial output to see packet transmission, connection status, and simulation state
-6. The client will display the emulated data as if connected to a real FarDriver controller
+6. The client will display dynamic data showing realistic ebike acceleration/deceleration
+7. Watch the speed, RPM, and power values change in real-time as the simulation cycles

 ## Debug Output
 The emulator provides comprehensive debug information via Serial:
 - Connection/disconnection events with client MAC addresses
 - Packet data in hexadecimal format
-- Periodic status updates
+- Periodic status updates with connection state
+- Ebike simulation state (speed, throttle, cycle count)
 - MTU size changes
 - Received data from clients

+## Simulation Pattern
+The emulator follows a repeating 30-second cycle:
+1. **0-10s**: Accelerate from 0 to 25 km/h (throttle increases)
+2. **10-20s**: Maintain 25 km/h (throttle varies slightly)
+3. **20-30s**: Decelerate from 25 to 0 km/h (throttle decreases)
+4. **Repeat**: Cycle continues indefinitely

+This creates a realistic demonstration of ebike operation that's perfect for testing displays and monitoring systems.

 ---